krpepe/TenaciousJackRabbit/README.md

 # Tenacious Jack Rabbit

 This is still a work in progress!
 I have everything assembled but have not set it up yet.
 I have printed all of the parts I redesigned and they all fit snuggly.
 If you decide to try this please let me know if you encounter any issues.
-I will att empt to correct any issues that come up.
+I will attempt to correct any issues that come up.
 I will be updating as necessary.
-I have included Gerbox front, filament block and filament blocks end with supports incase someones printer can't successfully print it without.
+I have included Gearbox front, filament block and filament blocks end with supports incase someones printer can't successfully print it without.
 I printed mine without supports and had very minamal cleanup to get them to fit.

 This is based on the awesome work of EtteGit https://github.com/EtteGit/EnragedRabbitProject.
 I also found inspiration from the awesome work of sneakytreesnake (https://github.com/sneakytreesnake/SturdyBunnyProject).